-The risk profiles for the The Committee has evaluated the ten substances were produced by the ad hoc working groups and nine of them were finally evaluated and agreed to by the Committee.
-The process was run without very limited any support from invited experts.
-OThis shows that verall, this indicates that the expertise in the Committee Committee, facilitated by the input from observers, has been adequate to handle the screening and risk profile stage.
+The risk profiles for the ten substances were produced by the ad hoc working groups and nine of them were finally evaluated and agreed to by the Committee.
+The process was run with very limited support from invited experts.
+Overall, this indicates that the expertise in the Committee, facilitated by the input from observers, has been adequate to handle the screening and risk profile stage.

-So far, the Committee has performed a risk management evaluation for five-nine substances.
-All five-nine have been successfully evaluated and the Committee has recommended them to be considered by the Conference of the Parties for listing in Annexes A, B and/or C of the Convention.
-During the risk management evaluation the Committee has had access to the expertise of two-a couple of invited experts to facilitate its task.
-The input of observers, in particular from the manufacturing or user industry for some still or recently produced substances has been essential helpful in making the risk management evaluations comprehensive and up to date.
-However, the POPRC would benefit from the input of manufacturers or users of alternatives to the substances under consideration.
-Still, The limited input to the risk management evaluation from many regions leaves some uncertainties as to the continued use of some of the substances in different parts of the world.
+So far, the Committee has performed a risk management evaluation for nine substances.
+All nine have been successfully evaluated and the Committee has recommended them to be considered by the Conference of the Parties for listing in Annexes A, B and/or C of the Convention.
+During the risk management evaluation the Committee has had access to the expertise of a couple of invited experts to facilitate its task.
+The input of observers, in particular from the manufacturing or user industry for some still or recently produced substances has been valuable in making the risk management evaluations comprehensive and up to date.
+Still, the limited input to the risk management evaluation from many regions leaves some uncertainties as to the continued use of some of the substances in different parts of the world.

-During the risk management discussions and in particular in formulating the decisions and subsequent recommendations to the Conference of the Parties, the Committee has several times come up against the problem of defining the specific substances that should be listed.
-The Committee has for each substance developed a recommendation that, while being specific to the substance in question, takes into account how other proposed substances have been defined.
+During the risk management discussions and in particular in formulating the decisions and subsequent recommendations to the Conference of the Parties the Committee has several times come up against the problem of defining the specific substances that should be listed.
+In most cases, the Committee has developed a recommendation that, while being specific to the substance in question, takes into account how other proposed substances have been defined.
 The recurring issue of defining the substance(s) to be listed indicates that great care should be taken by the nominating Party for a substance to define exactly which substance or substances it would like to see listed in the Convention.

-The Committee has performed most of the work intersessionally by creating open ended ad hoc working groups for each substance with participation from mboth-embers, Parties, non-Parties and other observers.
-The working groups have also worked-continued to function during the meetings as contact groups-for the substances.
-This way of working has proved to be very productive and interactive and has greatly enlarged the participation in the work of the Committee among Parties and observers.
+The Committee has performed most of the work intersessionally by creating open ended ad hoc working groups for each substance with participation from members, Parties, non-Parties and other observers.
+The working groups have also continued to function during the meetings as contact groups for the substances.
+This way of working has proved to be very productive, interactive and has greatly facilitated the participation of observers in the work of the Committee.
 In addition, the inclusiveness of the process has in most cases contributed to the acceptance of the Committee's decisions and products e.g. the risk profiles and risk management evaluations.

 The sessions of the Committee have all had very long agendas and have used the available time to the full, including evening sessions with contact groups, in one case not finishing until very late in the evening (11 p.m.) on the last day.
 The third session was particularly difficult in that it had to address five risk management evaluations and four risk profiles.
-The inclusion of presessions with the ad hoc working groups meeting face to face the day before the session opens to sort out remaining issues has helped to ease the work load during the meeting but not eliminated it.
+The inclusion of pre-sessions with the ad hoc working groups meeting face to face the day before the session opens to sort out remaining issues has helped to ease the work load during the meeting but not eliminated it.
 With a limited number of substances in the pipeline, at present one at the screening stage and two at the risk profile stage, the Committee may not be so overloaded at its next sessions.